 Ibid., 10.10.2. p.
 88.

-Calvinists differ on whether the atonement is limited or unlimited, but this does not alleviate the insuperable logical, moral, theological and gospel problems their theistic determinism and unconditional election generate.
+Calvinists differ on whether the atonement is limited or unlimited, and make distinctions as to its “sufficiency” and “efficiency,” but this does not alleviate the insuperable logical, moral, theological and gospel problems their theistic determinism and unconditional election generate.

 Calvinists like Erwin Lutzer, pastor of the Moody Church in Chicago, teach that one can know whether or not one is elect by believing.
 This demonstrates the practical irrelevance of the doctrine of unconditional election.
 See the example in a later chapter.